Gaurav Keerthi

-Gaurav Keerthi (born 2 April 1979, in India) is a Brigadier General in the Republic of Singapore Air Force (RSAF) who is also a TV personality and author in Singapore and is the founder of dialectic.sg, an online commenting platform based in Singapore.
+Gaurav Keerthi (born 2 April 1979) is an Indian-born Singaporean former TV personality, author, and brigadier-general who is the founder of dialectic.sg, an online commenting platform based in Singapore.

 Early life and education

-Gaurav was born in India, and grew up in Nigeria and Germany, before his family moved to Singapore when he was aged ten.
+Gaurav was born in India, and raised in Nigeria and Germany, before his family moved to Singapore when he was aged 10.
 He later took up Singapore citizenship.

-He was educated St. Andrews Secondary School before studying at Raffles Institution and Raffles Junior College in Singapore, before going on to Stanford University in the United States where he completed a Bachelor of Arts degree in Economics on a Singapore Armed Forces Overseas Scholarship.
-After returning to Singapore, he became a helicopter pilot in the RSAF.
-He subsequently completed a Master of Public Administration from the John F. Kennedy School of Government in 2014.
+Gaurav was educated St. Andrews Secondary School, Raffles Institution and Raffles Junior College in Singapore, before attending Stanford University in the United States where he graduated with a Bachelor of Arts degree in economics under the Singapore Armed Forces Overseas Scholarship.
+Upon his return to Singapore, Gaurav served as a helicopter pilot in the Republic of Singapore Air Force (RSAF).

+He subsequently completed a Master of Public Administration degree at Harvard Kennedy School in 2014.

 Biography

 In 2008, Gaurav served as one of the permanent judges on season 2 of the show The Arena, which was broadcast on Mediacorp Channel 5.
 He also appeared as a guest judge for one of the semi-finals of Season 1 of the show in 2007.
 In 2012, he served as the host and moderator for Season 2 of the debate show Bridging Asia: The Singapore Debates, broadcast on Channel NewsAsia.

 Gaurav served as the President of Debate Association Singapore from 2006 to 2010, having previously served as the organisation's Vice-President from 2005 to 2006.
 In 2011, he published a book about debating entitled Think, Speak, Win: Discover the Art of Debate.

 In 2019, Gaurav co-founded a community called better.sg, a non-profit targeted at bringing together busy talents from both technical and non-technical backgrounds to build innovative digital tools to address societal problems.
 Gaurav acts as the CEO for this organization.